YTO - DXB

 The average price of all round-trip flights from Toronto to Dubai clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Dubai on a Wednesday and more expensive on a Friday.
-On your return trip to Toronto, you should consider flying back on a Friday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Dubai on a Tuesday and more expensive on a Friday.
+On your return trip to Toronto, you should consider flying back on a Friday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Toronto to Dubai?